 Make Ahead, Freezing and Reheating

 - Make Ahead: As with any type of soup style recipe like this, it tastes better the next day or even in two days.
-Make Hatch Green Chili up to four days in advance.
+Make this chili up to four days in advance.
 Store in the refrigerator and reheat stovetop when ready to serve.
 You can also roast the pork shoulder a couple days in advance, shred the meat and then continue with the recipe the day you plan to serve.

 - Refrigerate: To refrigerate leftovers, simply place in a sealed container.
 This green pork chili will keep for up to 5 days.
 To reheat, a microwave safe soup bowl works great.